Acquisition (Star Trek: Enterprise)

 "Acquisition" is the nineteenth episode (production #119) of the first season of the American science fiction television series Star Trek: Enterprise that originally aired on March 27, 2002, on UPN.
 The episode was developed into a teleplay by Maria and Andre Jacquemetton from a story by Rick Berman and Brannon Braga, and was directed by James Whitmore, Jr. Set in the 22nd century, the series follows the adventures of the first Starfleet starship, Enterprise, registration NX-01.
 In this episode, a group of interstellar alien thieves knock out the Enterprise crew and begin looting the ship.
 Commander Charles "Trip" Tucker III (Connor Trinneer) is the only one left to stop them.

-The Ferengi first appeared in the Star Trek: The Next Generation episode "The Last Outpost", and first contact with the race was described in "The Battle", which meant that "Acquisition" attempted to not alter that.
+The Ferengi first appeared in the Star Trek: The Next Generation episode "The Last Outpost", and first contact with the race was described in "The Battle".
 In addition, a Ferengi language was developed by the writers which was based on French.
 The episode also had a number of guest stars who had previously appeared in Star Trek; Clint Howard, Ethan Phillips and Jeffrey Combs.
 It was poorly received by critics, but according to the Nielsen ratings, it received a 5.2/6% audience share during broadcast.